-When the JFTC believes that there to be a fact in violation of the provisions of the Antimonopoly Act to have occurred and finds that it is appropriate to apply the Commitment Procedures to the act leading to such suspicion (hereinafter referred to as the "Suspected Violation"), that is, when the JFTC recognizes that it is necessary for promotion of free and fair competition (including cases in which the Suspected Violation has ceased and there is a particular need for such procedures for promotion of free and fair competition; hereinafter the same applies.), the JFTC may commence the Commitment Procedures by issuing a written notice (hereinafter referred to as the "Notification of Commitment Procedures") to the enterprise conducting or has conducted the Suspected Violation (hereinafter collectively referred to as the "Suspected Violator"), pursuant to the provisions of Article 48-2 or Article 48-6 of the Antimonopoly Act, of the following: (i) a summary of the Suspected Violation; (ii) the provisions of the law or regulation that is suspected to be, or to have been, violated; and, (iii) the fact that the enterprise can make an application (hereinafter referred to as the "Application for Commitment Approval") for the approval of Exclusion Measures Plan which is necessary to eliminate the Suspected Violation or a Plan for Measures to Ensure Exclusion which is necessary to ensure that the Suspected Violation has been eliminated (hereinafter collectively referred to as the "Commitment Plan").
+It will be commenced when the JFTC believes that there to be a fact in violation of the provisions of the Antimonopoly Act and finds it appropriate to apply the Commitment Procedures to the activities leading to such suspicion (hereinafter referred to as the "Suspected Violation").
+To be accurate, when the JFTC recognizes that it is necessary for promotion of fair and free competition (including cases in which the Suspected Violation has already ceased to exist and there is a particular need for such procedures for promotion of free and fair competition; hereinafter the same applies.), the JFTC may commence the Commitment Procedures by issuing a written notice (hereinafter referred to as the "Notice of Commitment Procedures") to the enterprise conducting or has conducted the Suspected Violation (hereinafter collectively referred to as the "Suspected Violator"), pursuant to the provisions of Article 48-2 or Article 48-6 of the Antimonopoly Act, of the following: (i) the overview of the Suspected Violation; (ii) the clause of the laws and regulations for which there is or was suspicion of violation; and, (iii) the fact that is possible to make an application (hereinafter referred to as the "Application for Commitment Approval") for the approval of Exclusion Measures Plan which is necessary to eliminate the Suspected Violation or a Plan for Measures to Ensure Exclusion which is necessary to ensure that the Suspected Violation has been eliminated (hereinafter collectively referred to as the "Commitment Plan").